If you’re reading this blog post, you probably already know that live chat is a platform that allows you to chat directly with your website visitors.

 With email support, you have a record of the messages sent between you and your customers or others that make inquiries, and that provides a limited degree of accountability and the ability to review staff performance.

-With phone support, though, reviewing staff performances can be difficult unless you record all calls and have time to listen to at least some of the conversations.
+With phone support, though, reviewing staff performance can be difficult unless you record all calls and have time to listen to at least some of the conversations.

-With better live chat systems, though, you have the ability to view all sorts of custom reports as well as review chat histories of all your agents.
+With quality live chat providers, you have the ability to view all sorts of custom reports as well as the chat histories of all your agents.

-Access to this type of data lets you see how many visitors your site(s) receive, how many chat requests are accepted or ignored and all of other visitor metrics that can help you better implement marketing strategies to draw more traffic.
+Access to this type of data lets you see how many visitors your site(s) receive, how many chat requests are accepted or ignored, and an array of other visitor metrics that can help you better implement marketing strategies to draw more traffic.

 Recommended for you: Comm100 Live Chat Reporting Datasheet

-What other live chat benefits that you observed but are not covered here?
-Share with us in the comment box below.
+What are other live chat benefits have you observed but are not covered here?
+Share with us in the comment box below!